-SIT Study Abroad, a pioneer in experiential, fieldbased programming, offers more than 80 accredited undergraduate programs on all seven continents.
+SIT Study Abroad, a pioneer in experiential, field-based programming, offers more than 80 accredited undergraduate programs on all seven continents and online, as well as the comparative International Honors Program in multiple locations.
 Through cultural immersion, independent research or internship, and experiential learning, SIT programs take students beyond the traditional classroom to prepare them for academic and professional success.
-Students engage deeply with some of today's most critical global issues-development and inequality, identity and human resilience, geopolitics and power, peace and justice, climate and environment, global health and well-being, and education and social change-within specific cultural and geographical contexts.
+Students engage deeply with some of today's most critical global issues development and inequality, identity and human resilience, geopolitics and power, peace and justice, climate and environment, global health and well-being, and education and social change-within specific cultural and geographical contexts.
 Students have access to SIT's extensive in-country resources and networks built over more than five decades of providing carefully designed and thoughtfully facilitated study abroad programs rooted in the experiential education learning model and grounded in social justice.